waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Agent Escalation Protocol
 - When an exploration path is confirmed as a dead end (e.g., blocked by an unmovable NPC), I MUST immediately mark it with '🚫' to prevent getting stuck in a wasteful exploration loop.
 Furthermore, if I find myself repeatedly testing failed hypotheses for a puzzle, I MUST escalate to my `puzzle_solver` agent instead of continuing the loop.
 This is a non-negotiable protocol to prevent strategic stagnation.

-# New Lessons Learned
-- **Agent Escalation Protocol:** When an exploration path is confirmed as a dead end (e.g., blocked by an unmovable NPC), I MUST immediately mark it with '🚫' to prevent getting stuck in a wasteful exploration loop.
-Furthermore, if I find myself repeatedly testing failed hypotheses for a puzzle, I MUST escalate to my `puzzle_solver` agent instead of continuing the loop.
-This is a non-negotiable protocol to prevent strategic stagnation.
-- **Re-Exploration Strategy:** When all forward paths are confirmed dead ends, the solution may be in a previously visited area.
-Do not assume re-exploring is inefficient; a missed item, NPC, or trainer could be the key to progression.
-- **Empty Gyms:** If a Gym Leader is absent, the gym itself might be empty and serve as a clue or trigger rather than a battle challenge.
-Full exploration is still necessary.
-- **Internal Triggers:** When all external paths from a location are confirmed dead ends, the solution is likely an internal change within that area, triggered by a recent major event (like a key conversation).
-- Youngster Joey called for a rematch.
-- **Non-Linear Puzzles:** Puzzle solutions are not always linear; moving 'backwards' or 'down' (like falling through a pit) can be the correct way forward, especially when the obvious 'up' path is a confirmed dead end.
-- **External Triggers:** If all internal solutions to a puzzle are exhausted (e.g., the lighthouse entrance), the trigger is likely external.
-Do not get stuck in an internal loop; expand the search area.

-# Rematch Opportunities
-- Sailor Huey at the Olivine Lighthouse called for a rematch.

-# New Lessons Learned
-- **Trust Tool Outputs:** A tool reporting 'No path found' is valuable data, not a tool failure.
-I must trust this output and investigate the environment for physical blockades (like NPCs) before assuming the tool's code is flawed.
-My failure to do this in the Olivine Mart was a critical error.

-# New Lessons Learned
-- **Trust Tool Outputs:** A tool reporting 'No path found' is valuable data, not a tool failure.
-I must trust this output and investigate the environment for physical blockades (like NPCs) before assuming the tool's code is flawed.
-My failure to do this in the Olivine Mart was a critical error.
-- **Consult Knowledge Base:** I failed to consult my own notepad, which had the correct navigation info (Route 39 being a dead end), leading to a massive detour.
-I MUST consult my map markers and notepad before EVERY navigational decision to avoid repeating mistakes.

-# New Lessons Learned
-- **Location Verification:** I have repeatedly hallucinated my location, especially after using a warp, causing my pathfinder to crash.
-I MUST verify my `current_map_id` and `current_position` from the Game State Information before every single navigational action.

-# New Lessons Learned
-- **Trust Tool Outputs:** A tool returning an unexpected result (like `find_reachable_unseen_tiles` returning an empty list) is valuable data, not necessarily a tool failure.
-It can indicate a dead end, forcing a strategic pivot instead of a debugging loop.